yashsrv/container-updater-script/README.md

 # shell-script-docker
-A simple shell script to update containers in docker container
+A simple shell script to update containers listed in docker_compose.yml